-Brokenwood has designed the complex so you can complete a tasting, a winery tour or a masterclass.
-Afterwards, take your time to enjoy the Cru Bar + Pantry for casual eats or fine dining at The Wood Restaurant.
+Brokenwood has designed the complex so you can complete a tasting, a winery tour, or a masterclass.
+Afterward, take your time to enjoy the Cru Bar + Pantry for casual eats or fine dining at The Wood Restaurant.

 This was such a great experience.
 Brokenwood has really created a place where you can sit back relax and enjoy great food and wine!